-they are a quick and versatile menu item for home cooking as well.
-Search out fresh scallops at a reputable fish market or fish counter at your grocery store.
-The scallops should be moist and have a sweet smell.
-Frozen scallops are convenient and rival fresh ones in terms of taste and texture.
-There are two basic types of scallops -- the larger sea scallops (about 1-1/2 inches in diameter) and the smaller bay scallops (1/2 inch), which are sweeter.
+Don't limit scallops to your favorite seafood restaurant.
+Scallops are a quick and versatile ingredient for home cooking as well.
+There are two basic types of scallops: the larger sea scallops (about 1-1/2 inches in diameter) and the smaller bay scallops (1/2 inch), which are sweeter.
 We will focus on cooking the more common sea scallops here.

-When it comes to cooking scallops, there are several options, but almost all have the following elements in common.
+There are several options for cooking scallops, but almost all have the following elements in common.

 - Added fat: Because scallops are so lean, they require some fat such as oil or butter during cooking.

 - Seasoning: Scallops are mild and need a little flavor boost.
 It can be as simple as a squeeze of lemon, a dry rub, or a complex Asian sauce.

 Regardless of the cooking method you choose, follow a few general tips when working with scallops: